 If you go from one short-term lease to the next, you’ll start burning money that you could be putting towards other important things in your life.
 Even without a professional mover, your lease may require fees to cover your application, utility transfers and the bond clean.
-Moreover, there’s often a lag time in terms of your previous landlord releasing your rental bond.
+Moreover, there’s often lag time regarding your previous landlord releasing your rental bond.

 Con: You might have fewer options

 Property owners and private landlords tend to prefer a long-term lease.
-It offers guaranteed income over a set period of time, and reduces the risk that their property will be sitting vacant for long periods in between tenants.
-This could mean you have fewer options if you’re looking for a short-term rental.
+It offers guaranteed income over a set period and reduces the risk that their property will be sitting vacant for long periods in between tenants, which could mean you have fewer options if you’re looking for a short-term rental.

-If you really like the rental property you’re in and wouldn’t mind staying on for another six to 12 months, then there’s no real reason not to opt for a fixed-term agreement.
-Be aware that the property owner might decide they really want a tenant on a fixed-term and end your lease if you refuse to sign again.
+If you like the rental property you’re in and wouldn’t mind staying on for another six to 12 months then there is no real reason not to opt for a fixed-term agreement.
+Be aware that the property owner might decide they want a tenant on a fixed-term and end your lease if you refuse to sign again.

-On a periodic agreement, you’re bound by the same conditions: Regular routine inspections, rent increases, etc. The key difference here is that on a periodic agreement, EITHER party (you or the landlord) can decide to end it with relatively short notice.
+On a periodic agreement, you’re bound by the same conditions: Routine inspections, rent increases, etc. The critical difference here is that on a periodic lease, EITHER party (you or the landlord) can decide to end it with relatively short notice.

 If there’s any likelihood you might want to relocate at some stage in the not-too-distant future, you could need the flexibility of a periodic lease.